Read the latest news from the Ronald A. Peterson Law Clinic in the latest electronic newsletter.

 Professor Bryan Adamson and two Predatory Lending Clinic students went to New Orleans to educate seniors and work with a public agency and fraud cases.

-Visiting professor Bob Boruchowitz, one of the country’s most respected public defenders, is leading a new initiative aimed at providing better representation for people accused of misdemeanor crimes.
+Professor from Practice Bob Boruchowitz, one of the country’s most respected public defenders, is leading a new initiative aimed at providing better representation for people accused of misdemeanor crimes.
+Starting in January 2014 he will be teaching a Right to Counsel Clinic.

 Alumni and past and present faculty celebrated 25 years of clinical education in October 2006.